scality/Zenko/docs/docsource/reference/apis/cloudserver/bucket_operations/delete_bucket.rst

 .. note::

   Before a bucket can be deleted, all objects must be deleted from the bucket and all ongoing multipart uploads must be aborted.
+In versioned buckets, this operation can be difficult.
+You may need to use the scripts described at :ref:`Deleting Versioned Objects` to delete a bucket completely.

 Requests
 --------